sheenanick/message-board/README.md

 ## Support and Contact Details

-Please feel free to contact me at sheenanick@gmail.com if you have any issues or questions, ideas or concerns.
+Please feel free to contact sheenanick@gmail.com if you have any issues or questions, ideas or concerns.

 ## Further Reading / Useful Links